Namburger/restor/README.md

 You can change the config/restor.yaml to configure your model, ports, etc...

-* I have written a very simple example client in the `example_client` directory.
+* I have written 2 very simple example clients in the `example_client` directory.

-This client will send a GET /version and a POST /detects to the server.
+1) A simple C++ CLI Client that allows you to send a POST images or access all available GET endpoints of the restor server.

+This example is placed in `example_client/cpp_cli_client`.
 To build:

 ```